 Aplia: No late submissions.
 No excuses.
-Points added to allow dropping two quiz grades at the end of the course.
+Lowest two quiz grades are dropped at the end of the course.
 Use these for contingencies in your lives and schedules.

 Exams: No makeup exams.
 In extreme extenuating circumstances advise me as soon as possible and document the incident with a letter from the Dean of Students of from the doctor.
 In that case, you will not take that exam, but will earn the average percentage of the other exams you have taken.
 Only one of these excused exam absences is allowed.